irahrosete/snake-game/README.md

 #### Installation
 From your teminal, follow the below instructions:
-1. Clone this github repo
+1. Clone this github repo <br>
    `git clone git@github.com:irahrosete/snake-game.git`
-2. Navigate to the src folder
+2. Navigate to the src folder <br>
    `cd src`
-3. Run this script to start the application `./snake_game.sh`
+3. Run this script to start the application <br>
+   `./snake_game.sh`
 4. Have fun!